Eli-Parker/Text-Generation-Algorithm/README.md

 **Note: The program will not run unless the three arguments are passed properly.**
 - **Argument 1** contains the filepath of a `.txt` file.
 The text file should contain a list of words.
-All punctuation, word case (ex: HELLO & Hello == "hello"), words with strange punctuation (ex: 'ere's | .ea,p.m), and words containing anything except the alphabet will be ignored in the algorithm
+All punctuation, word case (ex: HELLO & Hello == "hello"), words with strange punctuation (ex: 'ere's | .ea,p.m), and words containing anything except the alphabet, numbers 0-9, and underscores will be ignored in the algorithm
 - **Argument 2** contains a starting word, or "seed word".
 This is the word which the algorithm will use as a starting point for the generation
 - **Argument 3**, referred to as K, is the number of words to generate after the seed word